monsur/mix.suraiyahossain.com/README.md

 ## TODO for 2023
  * Used "pressed" images to show that a button was clicked
  * Enable shuffle across all albums.
-That will require "pushing" year data down into each track.
  * Decide on background color changing (Set Globals.ENABLE_DYNAMIC_COLORS)
  * Configure with gh-pages https://github.com/gitname/react-gh-pages
  * Which directory does CNAME live in? root repo, or public?